 Budget-conscious consumers: Prepaid cards can provide a sense of control over spending, particularly for online transactions.

-Offering different payment methods is really crucial, and PayPay study shows how.
-It tells that as much as 46% of digital wallet users would abandon their cars if they can’t use this paymet method.
+Offering different payment methods is really crucial, and the PayPay study shows how.
+It says that as much as 13% of respondents abandoned their carts since there weren’t enough payment methods.

 Be aware of high return percentage